InformaticsMatters/nextflow-pcluster/README.md

 We now create **Policies** in AWS and then attach them to the role.

->   The role's policies must include those defined in the `iam`
+>   The [ParallelCluster policies] for v3 are numerous and complex
-    directory, as defined in the AWS [ParallelCluster Policies] documentation.
+    but we've extracted what we found to be essential and placed them in the project `iam` directory.

 >   Copies of the policies exist in this repository along with a shell-script
     to rapidly adapt them for the user and cluster you're going to create.

-Given a region, user account ID, cluster name and a role name you can render the repository's copy of the reference policy files using the following command: -
+Given a region (like `us-west-2`), user account ID, cluster name and a role name you can render the repository's copy of the reference policy files using the following command: -